jmarcosuarez/stream/README.md

   - A list of its repos
   - A list of its followers
-  - A list of the users that follow him or her
+  - A list of the users that follows that user

 Following any of those links displays its contents right below the current view of the user.